 If you’re struggling with anxiety and worry and experiencing lack of sleep, The Relax Capsules could be just what you need.
 Nootropics designed to reduce stress and promote relaxation, adding these into your routine will help to make life feel that little bit easier.

-Even setting COVID-19 aside for a moment, winter has always been prime time for bugs, colds and other illnesses to thrive.
+Winter has always been prime time for bugs, colds and other illnesses to thrive.
 Stuck indoors and with our immune systems on the defensive, you’re far more likely to get a cold in February than you are in July.
-And with COVID-19 a constant worry, it’s more important than ever to practise scrupulous hygiene.
+And with COVID-19 still prevalent, it’s more important than ever to practise scrupulous hygiene.

 Try to make it part of your routine to avoid touching public high-trafficked surfaces, such as train handles and doorknobs, if you’re extra-worried about germs (without becoming obsessive, of course).
 Wear a face mask and avoid coming without two metres of someone in an indoor space if you can.